 - Have you tried painkillers and been told to rest with no long-term improvement?

 - Have you been told you have arthritis and there is nothing that can be done?

-Chiropractic treatment may well be the answer if you said yes to either of the questions above.
+The Natural Health Center’s innovative treatment techniques may well be the answer if you said yes to any of the questions above.